hundeo:

 2. ticks

 As a dog owner you come around the topic Tick protection not around.
-Among all the annoying parasites that can infest our four-legged friends, the tick is particularly unwelcome.
+Among all the annoying parasites that can infest our dogs, the tick is particularly unwelcome.
 In the warm months, they lurk in every meadow and woodland.
 Since they can transmit dangerous diseases, they are a serious threat to animals and humans.

 Brewer's yeast helps against these parasites.
 The ticks avoid your furry nose because they do not like the smell of the yeast.
 If a tick nevertheless gets lost in the fur, it often does not bite immediately and you can simply remove it.